mlf4aiur/blog-4aiur-net/2014/01/Getting Started with Vagrant.blog.md

     vagrant up
     VAGRANT_LOG=debug vagrant provision

+**Insecure world writable dir /Applications in PATH, mode 040777**

+    Vagrant::Errors::VMBootBadState: The guest machine entered an invalid state while waiting for it to boot.
+Valid states are 'starting, running'.
+The machine is in the 'poweroff' state.
+Please verify everything is configured properly and try again.

+    If the provider you're using has a GUI that comes with it, it is often helpful to open that and watch the machine, since the GUI often has more helpful error messages than Vagrant can retrieve.
+    For example, if you're using VirtualBox, run `vagrant up` while the VirtualBox GUI is open.

+Run this to fix it:

+    sudo chmod 755 /Applications/

 **Mount error on v-root: /vagrant**

 When you start up your guest, you may get the following message unexpectedly: